 How Many Calories Are In A Duck Egg?

 According to the Egg Nutrition Center, duck eggs have about 70 calories each.
 Whether you boil them, poach them, or scramble them, the calorie count remains the same.

 What Do You Do With Duck Eggs?

 Duck eggs are delicious when fried, poached, steamed, or boiled.
-You can cook them exactly like chicken eggs, so there are many recipes for scrambled duck eggs.
-They’re great to bake with, and yield a creamier texture to cakes.
+You can cook them exactly like chicken eggs, so there are many recipes out there you can use.
+They’re great to bake with and yield a creamier texture to cakes.
 In recipes, you can swap out chicken eggs for duck eggs – just use 1 duck egg for every 1 chicken egg (for example, if the recipe calls for 1 chicken egg, just use 1 duck egg).

 If you raise ducks, you can feed the eggshells back to your flock, or even scramble eggs for them.